Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Introduction

 \section{Introduction}

 Recently, various pulsar timing array (PTA) collaborations from NANOGrav, European PTA, Parkes PTA, and Chinese PTA~\cite{NANOGrav:2023gor,Antoniadis:2023ott,Antoniadis:2023zhi,Reardon:2023gzh,Xu:2023wog} have published their most recent findings on the first observation of the leading-order overlap reduction function, namely, the famous Hellings Downs~\cite{Hellings:1983fr} curve which supports the discovery of the stochastic gravitational wave background (SGWB).
 Besides the astrophysical sources of SGWB (such as the populated supermassive black hole binary), there are abundant cosmological sources of SGWB produced in many important processes in the early universe.
-With the discovery of SGWB, it becomes realistic to explore the new physics beyond the standard model and our early Universe by the PTA measurements or nano-Hert SGWB~\cite{NANOGrav:2023hvm,Bringmann:2023opz,Madge:2023cak,Chiang:2020aui,Gouttenoire:2023ftk,Cai:2023dls,Broadhurst:2023tus,Bai:2023cqj,Shen:2023pan,Yang:2023aak,Fujikura:2023lkn,Oikonomou:2023qfz,Megias:2023kiy,Athron:2023xlk}.
-In this work, we focus on the SGWB produced in the dark matter (DM) formation process through a strong first-order phase transition (FOPT) in the early Universe.
-Motivated by the absence of the expected DM signals at colliders and DM direct search, new DM production mechanisms and new detection approaches attract lots of intriguing studies.
-Among them, the dynamical DM formation mechanism through a strong FOPT provides a natural new mechanism for wide DM mass range which strongly depends on the phase transition dynamics, such as the bubble wall velocity.
-Meanwhile, this type of dynamical mechanism could be directly detected by the associated phase transition SGWB with the production of DM~\footnote{The anisotropy of the SGWB through future SKA can provide more information~\cite{Li:2021iva} of the early universe.}.
+With the discovery of SGWB, it becomes realistic to explore the new physics beyond the standard model (SM) and our early Universe by the PTA measurements or nano-Hertz SGWB~\cite{NANOGrav:2023hvm,Bringmann:2023opz,Madge:2023cak,Chiang:2020aui,Gouttenoire:2023ftk,Cai:2023dls,Broadhurst:2023tus,Bai:2023cqj,Shen:2023pan,Yang:2023aak,Fujikura:2023lkn,Oikonomou:2023qfz,Megias:2023kiy,Athron:2023xlk}. \tc{Based on the new data of NANOGrav, Ref.~\cite{NANOGrav:2023hvm} comprehensively studied various new physics models and compared them by Bayesian analysis.
+These studies include the ultralight dark matter (DM), cosmological phase transition, cosmic strings, cosmic inflation, scalar-induced gravitational waves, domain walls, etc~\cite{NANOGrav:2023hvm,Bringmann:2023opz,Madge:2023cak,Chiang:2020aui,Gouttenoire:2023ftk,Cai:2023dls,Broadhurst:2023tus,Bai:2023cqj,Shen:2023pan,Yang:2023aak,Fujikura:2023lkn,Oikonomou:2023qfz,Megias:2023kiy,Athron:2023xlk}.} In this work, we focus on the SGWB produced in the DM formation process through a strong \rc{dark} first-order phase transition (FOPT) in the early Universe.

-In order to interpret the SGWB by the PTA measurements, the value of nucleation temperature or percolation temperature should be higher than several MeV.
-In this region of temperature, the DM relic density can not be set by the standard freeze-out.
-However, in the super-cooling phase transition, as the DM can gain much larger mass compared with the temperature, the relic density can be produced as Q-ball DM~\cite{Huang:2017kzu,Krylov:2013qe} or filtered DM~\cite{Baker:2019ndr,Chway:2019kft,Jiang:2023nkj}.
-On the other hand, the super-cooling phase transition could also induce the period of inflation which can naturally dilute the DM relic density.
-This is the so-called super-cool DM mechanism~\cite{Hambye:2018qjv}.